odra/crocus/doc/api-reference.rst

 .. currentmodule:: crocus.helpers

-.. class:: Server(handlers=RouteDict(), middlewares={})
+.. class:: Server(handlers=RouteDict(), middlewares={}, config=DynamicObject())

-  Implementation of aiohttp.server.ServerHttpProtocol to handle event loop requests
+  Implementation of aiohttp.server.ServerHttpProtocol to handle event loop requests.

+  Config stores the application config data to be used in every request handler.

 *******
 Helpers